pycom/pycom-micropython-sigfox/docs/library/network.rst

 .. module:: network
    :synopsis: network configuration

 This module provides network drivers and routing configuration.
-To use this module, a MicroPython variant/build with network capabilities must be installed.
-Network drivers for specific hardware are available within this module and are used to configure hardware network interface(s).
-Network services provided by configured interfaces are then available for use via the :mod:`socket` module.
+Network drivers for specific hardware are available within this module and are used to configure a hardware network interface.
+Configured interfaces are then available for use via the :mod:`socket` module.
+To use this module the network build of firmware must be installed.

 For example::